Planning Your Next DHAG 2: Activities, People, & Costs for Doing the Work

 - Make sure you are applying for the appropriate level of funding.
 You may be tempted to request the highest possible award.
 But if a project is in the exploratory stages and requests Level III funding, reviewers take note.
 These proposals are often considered too risky for the large funds they require.

 - Ensure that the amount you are requesting is sufficient for the activities you are proposing.
 “My concern is that this budget undershoots what will actually be required,” one reviewer wrote.

 - Provide sufficient compensation for all workers on your team.
 “Budget and work plan do not indicate how student programmer labor will be compensated,” one reviewer remarked, reflecting growing concerns about compensating student labor in the digital humanities.
-If your institution restricts how you can compensate student workers, you can indicate this in the Budget Justification.
+If your institution restricts how you can compensate student workers, or if you are paying them from a different funding stream, you can indicate this in the Budget Justification.

 - Make sure that all project goals are sufficiently budgeted for.
 If you write about accessibility in your proposal, for example, reviewers will notice and appreciate when funds are dedicated toward accessible design in your budget.

 - Finally, if your budget is working within hidden constraints or if your project has other sources of funding, try to mention this in the budget justification.
 And make sure to check your math: reviewers will notice if your numbers don’t add up!

 Want to learn more about other parts of your proposal?